 for all $r\geq r_1$.
 Then, from Lemma \ref{lemp4} , we have Hence, when $r$ is even we have,

 and when $r$ is odd, we have,

-Now, we can observe that in both the inequalities (\ref{eq3}), (\ref{eq4}) on the left hand side we have a polynomial in $r$ which is at least the right hand side value which is exponential in $r$, it is a contradiction.
-Therefore, for all $r\geq r_1$ the inequality (\ref{eq3}) cannot hold, hence there exist such $r_1$.
+Now, we can observe that in both the inequalities (\ref{eq3}), (\ref{eq4}) on the left-hand side we have a polynomial in $r$ which is at least the right-hand side value which is exponential in $r$, it is a contradiction.
+Therefore, for all $r\geq r_1$ the inequality (\ref{eq3}) cannot hold, hence there exists such $r_1$.
 Ultimately, $r_1$ depends only on $\rho$, not on the size of the edge-induced subgraph by $N_e^{r+4}[e]$.
 As in \cite{nieb2006}, we can argue that $r_1$ is bounded by $O(\frac{1}{\epsilon}\log {\frac{1}{\epsilon}})$ where $\rho=1+\epsilon$. \end{proof}